-Jenna Bateman, Bryce Edwards, Katherine Evans, James Levins, Amanda O’Meara, Merima Ruhotina, Richard Smith, Razelle Hoffman-Contois, Heidi Hales, and Linda Boccuzzo
+Jenna Bateman, Bryce Edwards, Katherine Evans, James Levins, Amanda O’Meara, Merima Ruhotina, Richard Smith, Razelle Hoffman-Contois, Heidi Hales, Linda Boccuzzo, and Jan Carney

 Introduction.
 Exposure to ionizing radiation has potential for acute and chronic health effects.
 Within the general public, there is discrepancy between perceived and actual health risks.
 It is vital to assess existing knowledge and perceptions about ionizing radiation among Vermonters.

-Sabrina Bedell, Madeline Eells, Tara Higgins, Suleiman Ismael, John Nesbitt, Colette Oesterle, Nicholas Sinclair, Liz Shayne, and Eileen CichoskiKelley
+Sabrina Bedell, Madeline Eells, Tara Higgins, Suleiman Ismael, John Nesbitt, Colette Oesterle, Nicholas Sinclair, Liz Shayne, and Eileen CichoskiKelly

 Introduction.
 Multiple public health agencies stress the importance of school health education, including family, social and sexual health.
 The Schoolhouse Learning Center, a private elementary school with grades K-5, wishes to implement a social health curriculum guided by the Sexuality Information and Education Council of the United States (SIECUS).

 Samantha Boyd, Benjamin Farahnik, Anja Jokela, Emily Keller, Russell Landry, Mikaela Lee, Alice Stoddart, Christopher Ting, Rebecca Ryan, and David Kaminsky